-The cruise itinerary is outlined below (please bear in mind that we strongly advise you to arrive a day early in Ushuaia - we can help with an optional flight and hotel package).
+The cruise itinerary is outlined below (please bear in mind that we strongly advise you to arrive a day early - we can help with an optional flight and hotel package).

-Mon 11 Nov: There will be time to explore Ushuaia, on the north shore of the Beagle Channel, near the southernmost tip of South America, before boarding the Akademik Sergey Vavilov late in the afternoon.
-After becoming familiar with our home for the next 17 nights, we depart early in the evening for the Falkland Islands.

-Tue 12 Nov: Our first day at sea, watching for whales, dolphins, albatrosses, petrels, prions, and other wildlife.
+Thu 12 Nov: There will be time to explore Ushuaia, on the north shore of the Beagle Channel, near the southernmost tip of South America, before boarding the Akademik Sergey Vavilov late in the afternoon.
+After becoming familiar with our home for the next 20 days, we depart early in the evening for the Falkland Islands.
+Fri 13: Our first day at sea, watching for whales, dolphins, albatrosses, petrels, prions, and other wildlife.
 There will be lots of photographic opportunities, as myriad seabirds follow the ship.
-Meanwhile, our onboard lectures, workshops and presentations begin, covering everything from wildlife and heroic stories of some of the early polar explorers to photography.
-Wed 13 - Thu 14 Nov: Arriving in the Falklands overnight, by morning we are ready to make our first shore landings: Bleaker Island, which is home to magellanic, gentoo and rockhopper penguins and a large imperial cormorant colony, and is one of the few places where the rare flying steamer duck can be observed; and Sea Lion Island, best known for its large breeding colony of southern elephant seals and its resident orcas.
-We also have a good chance of seeing Commerson's and Peale's dolphins.
+Meanwhile, our onboard lectures, workshops and presentations begin, covering everything from Antarctic wildlife and heroic stories of some of the early polar explorers and photography.

+Sat 14: Arriving in the Falklands

+overnight, by morning we are ready to make our first shore landings: West Point Island, which is home to magellanic, gentoo and rockhopper penguins, and a black-browed albatross breeding colony.
+It is also one of the few places where the rare flying steamer duck can be observed.
+We also have a good chance of seeing Commerson's and Peale's dolphins today.
 We'll also have a short stop in Port Stanley, the colourful capital of the Falkland Islands.

-Fri 15 - Sat 16 Nov: Now we sail southeast, bound for the remote island of South Georgia, watching for wildlife along the way and enjoying more lectures, workshops and presentations.
+Sun 15 - Mon 16: Now we sail southeast, bound for the remote island of South Georgia, watching for wildlife along the way and enjoying more lectures, workshops and presentations.

-Sun 17 - Sun 24 Nov: Arriving on Sunday afternoon, we have seven full days to explore South Georgia.
-A mere speck in the immensity of the Southern Ocean, it has an ethereal beauty that is nothing short of breathtaking and, with 50 million seabirds and more than 5 million seals, is home to some of the greatest concentrations of wildlife on the planet.
+Tue 17 - Sat 21: We have five full days to explore South Georgia.
+A mere speck in the immensity of the Southern Ocean, this extraordinary island is remote by any standards.
+It has an ethereal beauty that is nothing short of breathtaking and, with 50 million seabirds and more than 5 million seals, is home to some of the greatest concentrations of wildlife on the planet.
 There are animals everywhere - from wandering albatrosses and macaroni penguins to southern elephant seals and endemic South Georgia pipits - and they are so unconcerned by our presence that most of them merely stand and stare or come and take a closer look.
-We hope to see the writhing mass of Antarctic fur seals at picturesque Elsehul, visit Sir Ernest Shackleton's grave at Grytviken, mingle with 150,000 pairs of king penguins at St. Andrew's Bay, wander among the myriad wildlife at stunning Gold Harbour, and much, much more.
-The colour, the noise. the smell and the commotion of these unforgettable seven days guarantees sensory overload at every turn.
+We hope to see the writhing mass of Antarctic fur seals at picturesque Elsehul, visit Sir Ernest Shackleton's grave at Grytviken, mingle with a mind-boggling 150,000 pairs of king penguins at St. Andrew's Bay, wander among the myriad wildlife at stunning Gold Harbour, and much, much more.
+The colour, the noise, the smell and the commotion of these unforgettable five days guarantees sensory overload at every turn.
+Sun 22 - Tue 24: Now we cross the Scotia Sea, heading south-west towards the Antarctic Peninsula.
+There will be more wildlife-watching along the way, as well as lectures, workshops and presentations.
+We will cross the Antarctic Convergence, a biological barrier where cold polar waters sink beneath the warmer waters of the temperate zone; beyond the Convergence, the world changes as signs of the frozen south arrive - we start to see little blocks of ice, then larger blocks, then proper tabular icebergs.